doganmehmet/plootra-dev/content/post/2023-02-01-i-am-like-r-and-python-but-not-quite/index.en.md

 ##    4 │ D           4
 ```
 ### Slicing DataFrames
-I'm like R and Python but not quite.
+- My index starts from 0, just like R
+- I include last index value when slicing like R but unlike Python
 - I don't need annoying **loc** and **iloc**
-- I don't complain about copying.
+- and don't complain about copying as in Python

 ```julia
 df.Stock # all elements of Stock column